David Little covers the Willmar City Council, Willmar Municipal Utilities and other city news.

 - Member for

-WILLMAR -- The Willmar City Council Tuesday night voted to order the city engineering department to prepare the 2012 improvement report.
+WILLMAR -- The Willmar City Council has voted to take comments from the public Feb.